SherylHYX/pytorch_geometric_signed_directed/docs/source/notes/case_study.rst

         (torch.argmax(prob, dim=1)).cpu()[mask])
         return test_ari

 In the third snippet, we define the training and evaluation functions.
 Setting the model to be trainable, we obtain node embedding matrix Z and cluster assignment probablities prob and its logarithm log_prob with a forward pass of the model instance.
-We then obtain the probablistic balanced normalized cut loss (line 7), triplet loss (lines 8-9), and cross entropy loss (line 10).
-The weighted sum of the three losses then serves as the training loss value (line 11).
-We then backpropagate and update the model parameters (lines 12-14).
+We then obtain the probablistic balanced normalized cut loss, triplet loss, and cross entropy loss.
+The weighted sum of the three losses then serves as the training loss value.
+We then backpropagate and update the model parameters.
 After that, we calculate the Adjusted Rand Index (ARI) \cite{hubert1985comparing} of the training samples.
 Finally, we return the loss value as well as the training ARI score.

 For the evaluation function (named ``test``), we do not set the model to be trainable.
 With a forward pass, we obtain the probability assignment matrix.
 Taking argmax for the probabilities, we obtain test ARI result.
 Finally, we return the result.